(Image Courtesy of Emily Andrews)

-She currently lives in Washington Heights with her husband and frequent collaborator, Mark Dion and is represented by Denny Gallery in New York.
+She currently lives in the Hudson Valley with her husband and frequent collaborator, Mark Dion and is represented by Denny Dimin Gallery in New York.

 "My work consists of two practices: the fieldwork where I am waiting, watching, filming and responding to the animals, and the studio where I edit the videos and make drawings and sculptures.
 I spend a great deal of my studio time drawing and painting, creating scenes taken directly from the videos, or sometimes scenes I imagined or wished would take place.
 I have found that over the years making this work that as much as I have learned about the animals I am watching, these reflections on nature have also affected the way that I approach drawing, painting, art making and life in general.